giellalt/giellalt.github.io/LanguageModels.md

 # GiellaLT language models

 (WIP - Much of the documentation is not up-to-date, but we are working actively to correct that.
-Production, Beta and Alpha repos have working sites, the documentation pages for the rest will most likely give an error / 404.
+Production, Beta (except Russia Buriat) and Alpha repos have working sites, the documentation pages for the Experimental repos will most likely give an error / 404.
 All source links are working.)

 The languages are grouped in three different ways, according to *maturity, geography* and *language family*.
 Private repositories are not listed.